itristenx/nova-universe/README.md

 - User management with role-based access control
 - Integrated security features with rate limiting and input validation

-The backend stores ticket logs in a local SQLite database (`nova-api/log.sqlite`).
+The backend stores ticket logs in a local PostgreSQL database.
 Configuration values are stored in the same database and can be edited from the admin UI.

 ### Comms (Slack Service)